Enrique1987/statistical-learning/05_01_Statistics_Fundamental.md

 the more confidente we have that Drug A and Drug B are different (the more confident that the experiment is statistical relevant).
 In practice, a commonly used threshold is **0.05**.
 It means that if there is no difference between **Drug A** and **Drug B**, and if we did this exact same experiment a bunch of times, then oly 5% of those experiments wold result in the wrong decision.
+**Typicallly we only reject a hypothesis if the p-value is less than 0.05**

 **p-values** helps us decide if we should reject the **Null Hypothesis** or not.

 #### How to calculate p-values

+1) The probability random change would result in the observation.
+2) The probability of observing something else that is equally rare.
+3) The probability of observing something rares or more extreme.

+Example: Special coin!!

+**Hypothesis**: "My coin is super special because it landed on Heads twice ina row!!!"

+**Null Hypothesis**: "Even though I got 2 heads in a row, my coin is no different from a normal coin."